jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/evalAndresults.typ

 )

-It's worth noting that most of the memory here is pre-allocated in order to meet the needs of dynamically generated vertices.
+It's worth noting that most of the memory here is pre-allocated in order to meet the needs of dynamically generated vertices, they might vary depending on the maximum number of triangles you ultimately wish to generate.
 In the following analysis, we focus solely on the actual memory used by the generated geometry, excluding the pre-allocated buffer space reserved for dynamic vertex generation.

-Following figure show the GPU time of each stage in millisecond with the tessellation factor of 50.
+Following figure show the GPU time of each stage in millisecond with the tessellation factor of 50, which will generate 7,250,000 triangles from the input coarse mesh with 2900 triangles.

 #figure(
-  image("figures/tesstime.png", width: 85%),
+  image("figures/cs50.svg", width: 90%),
   caption: [
-    GPU and CPU execution time of different stages todomaketable ],
+    GPU and CPU execution time of different stages
+  ],
 )